NEONScience/neon-data-api/docs/content/graphql/index.md

 ```

 The shape of the GraphQL schema definition will determine how queries can be
 formed.
-Note that in the above query, the `DataProduct` object designates three
+Note that in the following query, the `DataProduct` object designates three
 properties that are defined in the schema definition.
 A POST request
 with the following JSON body would produce the desired result: